|

 Tuesday, June 13, 2006; Page C05

-and ethnic blood feuds, roils with rage, grief and a stylized brutality.
+war and ethnic blood feuds, roils with rage, grief and a stylized

-Her script doesn't specify the time or place, but the Theater Alliance production,
+brutality.
+Her script doesn't specify the time or place, but the

-is a blank-verse poem.
-"The rhythms are defined by the placement of the text
+piece is a blank-verse poem.
+"The rhythms are defined by the placement

-on the page.
-It reads like a contemporary Greek tragedy," he says.
+of the text on the page.
+It reads like a contemporary Greek tragedy,"

-woman who is one of many that a soldier may have raped and killed while
+young woman who is one of many that a soldier may have raped and killed

 into the forest with her to search for the remains of his victims.

-be Bosnia, it could be Rwanda, it could be Auschwitz, it could be anywhere
+could be Bosnia, it could be Rwanda, it could be Auschwitz, it could be

 of course, East Timor," she says.